madwire-media/secrets-cli/docs/4-cicd.md

 ## External auth files
 In CI/CD mode you will need to provide authentication credentials in your own files.
 The flag `--auth-config` can be specified one or more times to reference JSON files with auth information.
 You can also do this outside of CI/CD mode, but it's usually not necessary.

+You can also use `secrets config login --save-to=<auth file>` to generate or edit an external auth file.
+If no TTY is available or CICD mode is enabled, all of the login options are available via command-line arguments too.

 ### Cheat Sheet

 ```json